kagemomiji/google-home-notifier/README.md

 ];
 ```
 ## Listener

-If you want to run a listener, take a look at the example.js file.
-You can run this from a Raspberry Pi, pc or mac.
+If you want to run a listener, take a look at the main.js file.
+You can run this from a pc or mac.
-The example uses ngrok so the server can be reached from outside your network.
-I tested with ifttt.com Maker channel and it worked like a charm.

 ```sh
 $ node main.js